SS Roosevelt (1905): Later career

 After her sale, Roosevelt was resold several times but ultimately was rebuilt and issued a certificate of seaworthiness by the Steamboat Inspection Service.
 She operated in the Pacific Northwest as a 700-ton-capacity cargo ship.
-In April 1923, the West Coast Tug Company acquired her and modified her into a powerful oceangoing towing tug, and she became what was considered the largest commercial tug on the United States West Coast.
+In April 1923, the West Coast Tug Company acquired her.
+It hired Heffernan Engine Works of Seattle to convert her into a powerful oceangoing towing tug, and she became what was considered the largest commercial tug on the United States West Coast.
 Over the next 18 months, she established a reputation for successfully towing vessels in all weather and in record times and in June 1924 she set a record for the largest tow by a single tug in history when she towed the decommissioned 16,000-ton U.S. Navy battleship USS Connecticut from Seattle to Oakland, California.

 In November 1924 the Washington Tug and Barge Company of Seattle acquired Roosevelt and put her to work towing lumber barges between Puget Sound and California.
 She averaged two round trips per month, considered an impressive tempo of operations.
-On a six-day trip from Puget Sound to San Pedro, California, in August 1925, she averaged 8 kn while towing the ocean-going barge Decula loaded with 2.4 million feet of lumber.
+On a six-day trip from Puget Sound to San Pedro, California, in August 1925, she averaged 8 kn while towing the ocean-going barge Decula loaded with 2.4 million board feet (5,663 cubic meters) of lumber.

 While operating as a tug, Roosevelt had a number of mishaps.
 During the winter in early 1926 she lost her rudder while towing two barges from Seattle to Miami, Florida, and she drifted for days in the Pacific Ocean before the Panama Canal tug Tavernilla found her and towed her to Balboa in the Panama Canal Zone.
 On 24 December 1929, she was towing the ex-mail vessel Starr in a heavy gale off the Territory of Alaska when the tow line parted and tangled in her propeller, disabling her.
 Starr set anchor, but Roosevelt nonetheless drifted dangerously close to Wessels Reef near Middleton Island.
 The halibut-fishing schooner Attu arrived on the scene and towed Roosevelt to safety.
 In late December 1931, she was towing the racing schooner Commodore in a violent gale off Vancouver Island, British Columbia, Canada, when her towline apparently parted and her radio room flooded.
 Her seven-man crew sent out a distress signal before her radio failed, but she managed to reach Neah Bay on the northwest coast of Washington, where she rode out the storm.